 Objective of the study

-To identify the major constraints in potato production and to seek suggestions from potato growers
+To identify the major constraints in potato production and to seek suggestions from potato growers.

 METHODOLOGY

 The study was conducted in Hassan district of Karnataka, during the year 2023-24.
 Out of 8 taluks of the Hassan district, Hassan and Arakalgud taluks were selected purposively for the study because a maximum number of potato growers were living in this taluks and six villages from each taluk were randomly selected.
 60 farmers from each taluk were selected for the study.
 The personal interview schedule was prepared in the light of decided objectives and variables undertaken.
 Constraints and suggestions were measured by close-ended responses of the respondents with the help of a pre-tested schedule developed for the purpose.
 The data were collected through personal interviews with the help of a survey schedule.
 The data were analyzed and find out the percentage, mean and rank order.
 An ex-post facto research design with simple random sampling technique was adopted to carry out the study.